rexarski/rexarski.com/content/posts/2023-01-24-git-review.md

-+++
+---
+title: "A concise summary of all you need to know about Git, maybe"
+date: "2023-01-24"
-title = "A concise summary of all you need to know about Git, maybe" date = "2023-01-24" description = "I had this piece of text in my Drafts for too long.
-Finally decide to get it done." tags = ["代码经验"]
+description: "I had this piece of text in my Drafts for too long.
+Finally decide to get it done."
-+++
+tags: ["代码经验"]
+---

 Last week I was asked a question: